stop-cran/ZabbixSender.Async/README.md

 # Remarks

 Note, that in order for the request to be accepted, hosts like `MonitoredHost1` above, should be [configured](https://www.zabbix.com/documentation/4.0/manual/config/hosts/host).
-The same should do the items (like `trapper.item1` above).
-The item type should have [Zabbix trapper](https://www.zabbix.com/documentation/4.0/manual/config/items/itemtypes/trapper).
+The same should be done for the items (like `trapper.item1` above).
+The item(s) type should be [Zabbix trapper](https://www.zabbix.com/documentation/4.0/manual/config/items/itemtypes/trapper).
 Also the values passed (`12` above) should respect the type of information, configured for each item.